JustinBeckwith/linkinator/README.md

       Required.
 Either the URL or the path on disk to check for broken links.

   Flags

+    --config
+        Path to the config file to use.
+Looks for `linkinator.config.json` by default.

     --recurse, -r
         Recurively follow links on the same root domain.